Chi Gamma Epsilon

 Social fraternity at Dartmouth College, U.S.

 Chi Gamma Epsilon (ΧΓΕ) is a local fraternity at the American Ivy League university of Dartmouth College.
-"Chi Gam," as it is commonly known, was part of Kappa Sigma fraternity before breaking off for political reasons.
-On campus, Chi Gam is known for its dance parties such as Gammapalooza, its house pong game known as ship and its commitment to community service.
-In past years Chi Gam gained a reputation as the "Baseball Frat," although now the house is populated by a wide variety of different people, including members of the Dartmouth Lightweight Crew team, Dartmouth Cross Country team, and leaders of student organizations.
+"Chi Gam," as it is commonly known, was part of the Kappa Sigma fraternity before breaking off for political reasons.

 History

 Predecessors

-Chi Gamma Epsilon has been an integral part of Dartmouth College’s Greek life for over a century.
-Originally founded in 1904 as the local fraternity Beta Gamma, the organization was established by eleven founding members who sought to create a brotherhood dedicated to camaraderie, leadership, and tradition.
+Chi Gamma Epsilon has been part of Dartmouth College’s Greek life for over a century.
+It was founded in 1904 as the local fraternity Beta Gamma.
 A year later, in 1905, the fraternity gained national recognition and was granted a charter as the Gamma Epsilon chapter of Kappa Sigma.

 Transition to a local fraternity

 By the early 1980s, tensions between the Dartmouth chapter and the national Kappa Sigma fraternity began to rise.
 The disagreement centered around financial obligations and autonomy, particularly when the chapter's house faced unexpected structural expenses.
 In 1981, after the national fraternity declined to assist in funding essential repairs, the brothers made the pivotal decision to sever ties with Kappa Sigma and become an independent, local fraternity.
 To mark this transition, the house was renamed Kappa Sigma Gamma.

 However, legal challenges from the Kappa Sigma national organization over the use of its name led the fraternity to adopt a temporary designation, 7 Webster Avenue, in 1983.
 Following a period of deliberation, the brothers voted on March 31, 1987, to rename the fraternity Chi Gamma Epsilon.
 The new name retained elements of the house’s history, with Gamma Epsilon honoring its roots as the Gamma Epsilon chapter of Kappa Sigma.

+On campus, Chi Gam is known for its dance parties such as Gammapalooza and its house pong game known as Ship.

 Symbols

 Chi Gamma Epsilon's motto is "Come As You Are".
-Its symbol is the phoenix.
+Its symbols are a star and the moon.
+Its mascot is the phoenix, chosen to recall the fraternity's recovery after a house fire.
+The fraternity's nickname is Chi Gam.

+The Chi Gamma Epsilon crest consists of a phoenix behind a shield that features a star, moon, the Roman numerals VIII to represent its address of 7 Webster Avenue, a mountain that symbolizes solidarity between the brothers and paths on the moutain noting that "We met here at Dartmouth, our paths will meet again, later on in life".
+Below the shield is a motto with a genie's lamp to represent intelligence and a winged foot to represent athletics.